reedHam/Connect-4/README.md

 # Connect-4

   Load index.html in a web browser to have the connect 4 game run.
-  Code related to MiniMax with Alpha-beta pruning are in the scripts/AI/miniMaxAI.js
+  Code related to MiniMax with Alpha-beta pruning can be found in scripts/AI/miniMaxAI.js